lukesutton/uut/README.md

 * This isn't useful for real work yet
 * It's untested as a library; I've just been noodling about
 * I would be happy to hear any suggestions, so feel free to open a ticket with comments or issues
+* ARGGGGGG, the structs!
+There is so much repeated implementation because Swift has no concept of a 'mixin'

 ## Aims for 1.0